David Stockdale

-Stockdale started his career with the Huddersfield Town youth system before joining York City's youth system in 2000, where he became a trainee in 2002.
+A goalkeeper, Stockdale started his career with the Huddersfield Town youth system before joining York City's youth system in 2000, where he became a trainee in 2002.
 He made his first-team debut on the last day of the 2002–03 season.
 He established himself in the team during 2004–05 and in 2006, following loan spells at Wakefield-Emley and Worksop Town, was released by the club.
 He moved to Darlington and in his second season with the club played in the play-offs.
 He signed for Premier League club Fulham for an undisclosed fee in 2008, but never became a regular, and spent several spells on loan to Football League clubs.
 He joined Brighton & Hove Albion of the Championship in 2014, and helped them win promotion to the Premier League in his third season with the club.
 He turned down a new contract with Brighton, and signed for Birmingham City in 2017.
 In the 2018–19 season, he spent short spells on loan at Southend United, Wycombe Wanderers and Coventry City.
 He has been called up to the England squad but remains uncapped.

+He worked as head of recruitment for York City before joining Blyth Spartans where he was briefly first-team manager, and joined Farsley Celtic as manager in 2025.